 ARTICLE VIII - The Chapter shall host and conduct an annual meeting devoted to diverse aspects of sports medicine.
 A business meeting shall be held in conjunction with the annual meeting.
 The officers of the Chapter shall designate the site of the Chapter annual meeting.

-ARTICLE IX - Amendments or changes to the constitution may be initiated by a proposal signed by at least five members.
-The proposal shall be presented to the membership at the Chapter annual meeting and shall require a two-thirds affirmative vote by the members present for its ratification.
+ARTICLE IX - Amendments or changes to the bylaws may be initiated by any member in good standing and presented to the executive board.
+If approved by a quorum of the executive board the proposal shall be sent to the Chapter membership no less than two weeks prior to the Chapter annual meeting.
+The proposal shall be presented to the membership at the Chapter annual meeting and shall require a two-thirds affirmative vote by the members present at the business meeting for its ratification.

 ARTICLE X - In the event of dissolution of the Chapter, its assets shall remit to the American College of Sports Medicine.